TYPO3-Documentation/TYPO3CMS-Guide-StepByStep/Documentation/90Contribute/10Template/Index.md

    {Optional: Code sample or screenshot that helps the learner complete this step.}
    {Optional: Expected outcome.}
 2. {Write the next step.
 Start with a verb.}

+{For Project guides, use this section to link to existing step-by-step guides}

 ## Summary